doguilmak/Predicting-Object-Class-Galaxy-Star-or-Quasar/README.md

-# Predicting Object Class (Galaxy, Star or Quasar) with Aritificial Neural Network and XGBoost
+# Predicting Object Class (Galaxy, Star or Quasar) with Aritificial Neural Networks and XGBoost

 ## Problem Statement